“This post may contain affiliate links. Please read my disclosure for more info.

 Re-think your idea of a night on the town

-We live about an hour from NYC and to drive there for a night out it’ll cost around $75 in highway & tunnel tolls and parking!
+We live about an hour from NYC and to drive there for a night out it’ll cost around $75 between highway & tunnel tolls, gas and parking!
 And that’s just to get there!
 Add tickets to an event and dinner and you could easily spend a week’s pay!

 There are loads of things to do closer to home that’ll save money.
 Local concerts, minor league games, local festivals.
 Check the websites for any colleges around you, your town or county website, any athletic clubs, and you’ll find plenty of scheduled events.

 Stop Using Credit Cards

 If you’re trying to move past the paycheck to paycheck lifestyle and begin to save money, then buying things like furniture on credit is one of the worst things you can do.

 But again, the payments aren’t the only thing hurting you -it’s the opportunity cost.
 Making minimum payments for 2-3 years on a high-interest loan prevents you from doing other things.
 Like saving money in an emergency fund, an IRA or even a vacation fund.

 Here are some great ideas on how you can save money every month doing things that don’t require a lot of experience.

 Save Money by Eliminating Cable TV

 In many areas (like mine), cable TV has had a monopoly because fiber has never been installed.
 So, the cable company continues to raise prices year after year, and gouge you for renting cable boxes, DVRs, modems, and remotes.

 Streaming boxes were an alternative, but they lacked the ability to deliver local network channels.
 Not anymore.
 Check out services like Hulu, where as of May 2017, they offer pretty much the same content – including local channels for a reasonable price.
 And you can eliminate the monthly equipment rental charges.
 We were paying over $40 per month just to rent their cable box and other equipment.

 Here’s exactly what we were able to save: The Game Changer – Why It’s Finally Time to Ditch Cable TV